 The government also revised job growth numbers upward for August and September, saying that an additional 60,000 people were added to payrolls in those months.

 The latest job numbers follow a report Thursday that the American economy, the world's largest, advanced by 2.8 percent in the July-to-September period, when some analysts thought it had slowed.

 In the early months of 2013, the U.S. was adding an average of more than 200,000 jobs a month.
-The job growth slowed later, but government studies show employers are now laying off fewer workers and some businesses hiring more.
+The job growth figure weakened through the summer months, but government studies show employers are now laying off fewer workers and some businesses hiring more.